edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

     </Callout>

     5. Optional.
 Add another host to this origin configuration by clicking **+ Add Host** and then performing steps 4.1 - 4.4.
 5. Optional.
 Define TLS settings for this origin configuration.
-Expand the **Origin TLS Settings** section.
+Click on the **Origin TLS Settings** section to expand it.

     1. Enable SNI by toggling the **Use SNI** option to the on position (<img data-inline-img src="/images/icons/toggle-on.png" alt="Toggle on" />) and then defining the hostname that will be sent as a SNI hint during the TLS handshake.